ykunisato/paper-r/README.md

 5. You will see the Rstudio on the web browser.
 Type rstudio in ID column and password that you set in password column.

 ## This Dockerfile add following R packages.
+### Templates for writing paper

+- rticles              :                Article Formats for R Markdown
+- papaja               :                Prepare reproducible APA journal articles with R Markdown

+### Publication-ready figure & table

+- papaja               :                Prepare reproducible APA journal articles with R Markdown
+- stargazer            :                Well-Formatted Regression and Summary Statistics Tables
+- pixiedust            :                Tables so Beautifully Fine-Tuned You Will Believe It's Magic
+- ggsci                :                Scientific Journal and Sci-Fi Themed Color Palettes for 'ggplot2'

+### Reporting analyzed results

+- sigr                 :                Succinct and Correct Statistical Summaries for Reports
+- psycho               :                Efficient and Publishing-Oriented Workflow for Psychological Science

+### Statistical analysis packages used in psychology

+- BayesFactor       :                   Computation of Bayes Factors for Common Designs
+- blavaan        :                      Bayesian Latent Variable Analysis
+- brms                :                 Bayesian Regression Models using 'Stan'
+- lme4                 :                Linear Mixed-Effects Models using 'Eigen' and S4
+- psych                :                Procedures for Psychological, Psychometric, and Personality Research
+- rstan                :                R Interface to Stan
+- tidyverse            :                Easily Install and Load the 'Tidyverse'

+### Add-in of RStudio

+- citr                  :               'RStudio' Add-in to Insert Markdown Citations (BibTeX)
+- gramr                :                The Grammar of Grammar
+- wordcountaddin       :                Word counts and readability statistics in R markdown documents

+### Other packages

 - abind :                                Combine Multidimensional Arrays
 - acepack :                              ACE and AVAS for Selecting Multiple Regression Transformations